 Frequently Asked Questions About Email Signature Templates

-What is an email signature template generator, and how does it differ from an editor or maker?
+What is the difference between an email signature template, generator, editor, and maker?

 Can email signatures function as a marketing channel?